23 Questions To Ask Before Hiring Conversion Optimization AgencyBy Khalid Saleh+

 - How the firm handles bad projects.

-7. How many tests do you launch per month?
+7. How many experiments do you launch per month?

-It goes without saying, the more tests you can launch on a website, the higher the chances you have in increasing your website conversion rate.
-This, however, should NEVER come at the expenses of following all the required and necessary steps to create a fruitful A/B test.
+It goes without saying, the more tests you can launch on a website, the higher the chances you have of increasing your website conversion rate.
+This, however, should NEVER come at the expense of following all the required and necessary steps to create a fruitful A/B test.

 There is a fine balance between launching scant tests and an exaggerated number of tests.